snucml/LargeLossMatters/README.md

 </p>

 ## How to cite
+If our work is helpful, please consider citing our paper.
 ```
 @InProceedings{Kim_2022_CVPR,
     author    = {Kim, Youngwook and Kim, Jae Myung and Akata, Zeynep and Lee, Jungwoo},